developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/guide/barcode_scanning_guide/index.md

 -----

-### 5. Releasing the Scanner
+### 5. Release Scanner

 Control of scanning hardware is exclusive.
-When a scanning app takes control of a scanner, it must release it when quitting or going to the background before other apps can access that scanner.
-Disabling the scanner immediately cancels any pending read in progress and closes the session, giving other applications access to scanners.
+When a scanning app takes control of scanning on the device, it must programmatically release it when quitting or going to the background before other apps (including DataWedge) can access any scanner on the device.

-**To disable the scanner, use the code below**:
+**To release scanner resources, use the code below**:

         :::java
         // Release the barcode manager resources: